 We are who we are.
 Everything that makes us ourselves serves us well.
 We grow, we learn, we evolve.
 Our self-confidence should derive from it.
 You are worthy of love and respect.
 But most importantly, you are worthy of self-love.

-This trick is wildly used among the salespeople.
+This trick is wildly used by the salespeople.
 Heck, it used everywhere!
 We want to feel great about ourselves.
-And we want people to recognise our good sides.
+And we want people to recognize our good sides.
 We want them to celebrate us and our great qualities.
 That is why it is so hard to distinguish flattery from a good honest compliment.

 Empty Hopes & Dreams